RootsRated/stevenson/README.md

 ## Usage

-Use Stevenson to create a new microsite by calling it like this:
+Use Stevenson to create a new microsite like this:

     $ stevenson NameOfYourSite

-This will create a new directory in your current working directory called `name_of_your_site`.
+This will create a new directory in your current working directory named `name_of_your_site`.
 This directory should be a ready-to-use Jekyll installation.